With Webmin, you can:

 - A root account or an account with Sudo privileges

-Now that we’re all set with the basics let’s install Webmin on the server.
+Now that we’re all set with the basics, let’s install Webmin on the server.
 First, we will open the following repository file using the nano text editor.
-If you don’t have nano, you can use an alternate text editor.
+You can use an alternate text editor if you don't have a nano.